transientskp/tkp/documentation/source/database/schema.rst

 frequencyband
 =============

-This table contains the frequencies at which the extracted sources were detected.
-It might also be preloaded with the frequencies at which the stokes of the catalog sources were measured.
+This table contains the frequency bands that are available during an observation and for the cataloged sources.

+**id**
+    Every frequency band has its unique id.

+**freq_central**
+    The central frequency of the defined frequency band.
+(Note that this is not the effective frequency, which is stored as a property in the image table.)

+**freq_low**
+    The low end of the frequency band

+**freq_high**
+    The high end of the frequency band

 image
 =====

-This table contains the images that are being processed.
+This table contains the images that are being or were processed in the trap.
 The only format for now is FITS.
 The HDF5 format will be implemented later.

 An image is characterised by

+* observation timestamp (taustart_ts).
+* frequency band (band)
 * integration time (tau)
-* frequency band (band)
-* timestamp (seq_nr).

-A group of images that belong together (not specified any further) are in the same data set (they have the same ds_id).
+A group of images that belong together (defined by user, but not specified any further) are in the same data set (i.e. they have the same ds_id).

+**id**
+    Every image gets a unique id.

+**dataset**
+    The dataset to which the image belongs to

+**tau**
+    The integration time of the image.
+This is a quick reference number related to tau_time, similar to band related to central frequency.

+**band**
+    The frequency band at which the observation was carried out

+**stokes**
+    The Stokes parameter of the observation.
+1 = I, 2 = Q, 3 = U and 4 = V.

 **tau_time**
-   in seconds (ref. tau)
+    The integration time of the image, in seconds.

 **freq_eff**
+    The effective frequency at which the observation was carried out, in Hz

+**freq_bw**
-   in Hz (ref. band)
+    The frequency bandwidth of the observation, in Hz

-**taustart_timestamp**
-    in YYYY-MM-DD-HH:mm:ss:nnnnnn, but without interpunctions (ref. seq_nr)

-**bsmaj, bsmin, bpa**
+**taustart_ts**
+    The timestamp of the start of the observation

+**centre_ra and centre_decl**
+	The central coordinates (J2000) of the image in degrees.

+**x, y and z**
+    The Cartesian coordinates of centre_ra and centre_decl.

+**bmaj_syn**
+    The beam major axis of the synthesized beam, in arcsec.

+**bmin_syn**
+    The beam minor axis of the synthesized beam, in arcsec.

+**bpa_syn**
-	the semimajor, semiminor axes of the synthesized beam in degrees.
-NOTE that these *ARE* the semimajor axes.
+    The position angle of the synthesized beam (from north to east to the major axis), in degrees.

-**centr_ra and _decl**
+**fwhm_arcsec**
+    The full width half maximum of the primary beam, in arcsec.

+**fov_degrees**
+    The field of view of the image, in square degrees.

+**url**
-	the central coordinates (J2000) of the image in degrees.
+    The url of the physical location of the image at the time of processing.

+**node(s)**
+    Determine the current and number of nodes in case of a sharded database set-up.

 monitoringlist